Skip to content

 Next step

 Compensation strategy reviews are part of Fruxal's standard diagnostic.
-If a recoverable restructuring opportunity exists, our tax specialists draft the revised plan and coordinate implementation with your accountant — on contingency, 12% of first-year savings only.
-Run your free scan → to see where you land.
+If a recoverable restructuring opportunity exists, our tax specialists draft the revised plan and coordinate implementation with your accountant.
+The diagnostic is free; pricing for the recovery program is discussed on a free call after you've seen your full leak report.
+Run your free scan to see where you land.

 Founder, Fruxal